andrew/ultimate-awesome/README.md

 - [list](https://github.com/awesome-yii/list) - A curated list of awesome Yii Framework extensions, tutorials and other nice things.
 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [awesome-graal](https://github.com/neomatrix369/awesome-graal) - A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.
+- [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
 - [awesome-paas](https://github.com/debarshibasak/awesome-paas) - A curated list of PaaS, developer platforms, Self hosted PaaS, Cloud IDEs and ADNs.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.